NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### Background

 Continuous testing (CT) is the practice of automatically and continuously testing code changes throughout the development process to identify and address issues *early*.
-The scope of continuous testing tests can include testing code modules, interaction between software components, security, user interfaces, etc. The purpose of this guide is to present a simplified approach to getting started with CT through a best-practice testing plan template and associated automation to use to quickly make a test plan a reality.
+The scope of continuous testing tests can include testing code modules, interaction between software components, security, user interfaces, etc. The purpose of this guide is to present a simplified approach to getting started with CT through a best-practice testing plan template and associated automation to quickly make a test plan a reality.
 The goal is to enable your project to identify and fix problems early, before they become major issues, leading to faster releases, improved software quality, and happier users.

 ### Approach